gioboa/jira-plugin/README.md

 ### Working issue

 - The extension in the status bar show the **working issue**, you can also change it from here. <br>
-  With `jira-plugin.workingIssueStatues` config you can define statuses used for extract working issue list.<br>
+  With _Working Issue Statues_ setting you can define statuses used for extract working issue list.<br>
   The extension trace the time spended on the working issue and you can also create the Jira worklog for the activity. <br>
   Jira worklog allow only time in minute so the extension round your activity time. <br>
   The extension **every 60 second** store in iternal storage the current working activity so if you close and reopen VS Code the extension retrive (if needed) the pending working issue.